kuznos/Basic/Dapper.md

 ```

 ----------------------------------------------------------------------
-# Dapper with the Repository Pattern
+# DAPPER WITH THE REPOSITORY PATTERN
 ----------------------------------------------------------------------

 ### Entity